gchq/sleeper/docs/usage/data-retrieval.md

 ## Using a WebSocket to submit queries to be executed via lambda

 If you have the `WebSocketQueryStack` optional stack deployed, you can also submit queries to be executed using a WebSocket.
-This uses the Java class `QueryWebSocketClient`, which you can also use directly.
+This uses the Java class `QueryWebSocketClient`.
 These queries will then be executed in a lambda and the results returned directly through the WebSocket.
 This can be done using:

 ```bash